MechanicalRock/mechanicalrock.github.io/_posts/2021-03-23-fed-talk-s01e01-getting-started.md

 ---

 ## :wrench: App Preparation
-Now that the core libraries have been installed I would then remove all the demonstration content from the `src/App.tsx` file.
-Following that, we should start to shape our App’s basis by doing the following.
+Now that the core libraries have been installed we would then remove all the demonstration content from the `src/App.tsx` file.
+Following that, we should start to shape our App’s shell by doing the following.

 ### CssBaseline
-> <br >Use the CssBaseline component to kickstart an elegant, consistent, and simple baseline to build upon.<br ><br >
+> Use the CssBaseline component to kickstart an elegant, consistent, and simple baseline to build upon.

 Edit your `App.tsx` file to look something like: